broeker/spacebook/pages/ordering.md

 Your spacebook homepage is set to **order: 0** which puts at the top of the list.
 The page with the next highest order will appear next in menu and as the "next page" in the inline navigation.

 ::: callout
-**Tip:** If you want to create a page that does NOT appear anywhere in your menu navigation, simply remove the entire *eleventyNavigation* from your frontmatter.
+**Did you know?** If you want to create a page that does NOT appear anywhere in your menu navigation, simply remove the entire *eleventyNavigation* from your frontmatter.
 The page will be available for direct links but will not appear in your menu.
 :::